aimux docs

 • tabs: nextTab, prevTab, newTab, renameTab, closeTab, restartTab

-• sessions: sessionPicker, switchSessionByIndex(n) and session modal actions
+• workspaces: sessionPicker, switchSessionByIndex(n) and workspace modal actions

 • snippets: snippetPicker, snippet filter and editor actions